-- Basic Qualifying Test The candidate must have passed the ABOG Qualifying Examination for Basic Certification in Obstetrics and Gynecology before applying for the Gynecologic Oncology Qualifying Examination. - 2.
-Length of Training The candidate must have been registered with ABOG, and have completed a minimum of 32 of 36 months of training, or will have completed training in an ABOG-accredited fellowship program in Reproductive Endocrinology and Infertility no later than September 30 of the same year the qualifying test is taken. - 3.
-Allocation of Time In order to take the Qualifying Examination the candidate must have had the following experiences during fellowship:

-- a.
-12 months of clinical reproductive endocrinology and infertility - b.
-18 months of protected research in one month blocks - i.
-A sequential 12 months of block time is recommended - c.
+- 1. OB GYN Qualifying Examination A candidate may not apply for the Female Pelvic Medicine and Reconstructive Surgery Qualifying Examination unless they have previously passed the Qualifying Examination for Certification in Obstetrics and Gynecology. - 2.
+Length of Training The candidate must have been registered with ABOG, and have completed a minimum of 32 of 36 months of training, or will have completed training in an ACGME-accredited fellowship program in Female Pelvic Medicine and Reconstructive Surgery no later than September 30 of the same year the Qualifying Examination is taken. - 3.
+Allocation of Time In order to take the Qualifying Examination the candidate must have had the following experiences during fellowship: - a.
+18 months of clinical Female Pelvic Medicine and Reconstructive Surgery - b.
+12 months of protected research - i.
+Conducted research leading to a thesis meeting ABOG certification requirements (Appendix C) - ii.
+Completed written thesis and presented work before FPMRS Division and Program Director by completion of fellowship - iii.
+Blocks must be no less than one month duration, and while in a research block, no more than 10% (4 hours) of the fellow's time in any week may be spent in clinical duties - c.
 6 months of electives - i.
-Focused on specific clinical and/or research areas - ii.
-Selected at the discretion of the Program Director and candidate - 4.
-Curriculum The candidate must have a diverse experience in the management of a wide variety of clinical problems effecting the development, function, and aging of the human reproductive system to include disorders of both men and women.
-Specifically, the candidate must be trained in the following areas:

-Medical disorders

-Surgical techniques

-Ultrasound

-Laboratory procedures
+Focused on specific clinical and/or research areas

-5. Leaves of Absence Leaves of absence and vacation may be granted to Fellows by their Program Director in accordance with local policy.
-The total of leaves of absence including vacation must not exceed either 8 weeks in any year, or a total of 15 weeks over the entire three years of fellowship.

-If a fellow's leave exceeds either the yearly maximum or the program maximum, the fellowship must be extended for the duration of time the individual was absent in excess of the maximum.
-The number of days that equals a "week" is a local issue that is determined by the Program Director, not ABOG.

-Fellows are expected to take allotted vacation time.
-Foregoing vacation time or necessary sick leave to shorten the 36 month requirement of training is not permitted.

-- Moral and Ethical Behavior The candidate must have demonstrated good moral and ethical behavior in the practice of medicine, and in interactions with peers, other medical personnel and patients.
-A felony conviction will be considered evidence of failure to meet this standard. - 7.
+- ii.
+Selected at the discretion of the Program Director and Fellow - 4.
+Curriculum The candidate must have a diverse experience in the management of a wide variety of clinical problems effecting the development, function, and aging of the female reproductive and urinary tract.
+Additionally, the candidate must have experience in the management of anal incontinence. - The candidate must have experience in medical disorders, surgical techniques, and office procedures to be able to manage complex pelvic floor and urinary conditions. - 5.
+Leaves of Absence Leaves of absence and vacation may be granted to Fellows by their Program Director in accordance with local policy.
+The total leaves of absence, including vacation, must not exceed either 8 weeks in any year or a total of 15 weeks over the entire three years of fellowship. - If a fellow's leave exceeds either the yearly maximum or the program maximum, the fellowship must be extended for the duration of time the individual was absent in excess of the maximum.
+The number of days that equals a "week" is a local issue that is determined by the Program Director, not ABOG. - Fellows are expected to take allotted vacation time.
+Foregoing vacation time or necessary sick leave to shorten the 36-month requirement of training is not permitted. - 6.
+Moral and Ethical Behavior The candidate must have demonstrated good moral and ethical behavior in the practice of medicine, and in interactions with peers, other medical personnel and patients.
+A felony conviction, even if unrelated to the practice of medicine, will be considered evidence of failure to meet this standard. - 7.
 Falsification of Information Falsification of any information or failure to disclose any adverse action will result in a deferral of a candidate's eligibility to sit for the Qualifying Examination for a period of at least 3 years.
 If the candidate is allowed to sit for the examination at the end of the deferral period, the candidate must meet all requirements in effect at that time.

-June 22, 2018 Qualifying Examination: Content
+June 21, 2019 Qualifying Examination: Content

-The content of the Qualifying Examination will include advanced knowledge in the subjects outlined in the Guide to Learning in Reproductive Endocrinology and Infertility.
+The content of the Qualifying Examination will include advanced knowledge on the subjects outlined in the Guide to Learning in Female Pelvic Medicine and Reconstructive Surgery.
 The questions will be in a multiple-choice, one best answer format.